RazZziel/fakecam/README.md

   * Disabled GPU
   * Reduced the framerate
   * Reduced the resolution
-* Improved the hologram effect adding some subtle animation to the scanlines
+* Improved the hologram effect adding a subtle animation to the scanlines and some of transparency
-* Added more backgrounds, and made the backgrounds change automatically every minute
+* Added more backgrounds, implemented video backgrounds, and made the backgrounds change automatically every minute
+* Implemented command parameters to specify video devices, background paths, etc

 ## How to setup and run